Durvalumab

 Pharmacokinetic properties

-The PK of durvalumab was studied in 1902 patients with solid tumours with doses ranging from 0.1 to 20 mg/kg administered intravenously once every two, three or four weeks.
+The PK of durvalumab was studied in 2903 patients with solid tumours with doses ranging from 0.1 to 20 mg/kg administered intravenously once every two, three or four weeks as monotherapy.
 PK exposure increased more than dose-proportionally (non-linear PK) at doses <3 mg/kg, and dose proportionally (linear PK) at doses ≥3 mg/kg.
 Steady state was achieved at approximately 16 weeks.
-Based on population PK analysis that included 1878 patients in the dose range of ≥10 mg/kg every 2 weeks, the geometric mean steady state volume of distribution (Vss) was 5.64 L. Durvalumab clearance (CL) decreased over time resulting in a geometric mean steady state clearance (CLss) of 8.16 mL/h at Day 365; the decrease in CLss was not considered clinically relevant.
+Based on population PK analysis that included 1878 patients who received durvalumab monotherapy in the dose range of ≥10 mg/kg every 2 weeks, the geometric mean steady state volume of distribution (Vss) was 5.64 L. Durvalumab clearance (CL) decreased over time resulting in a geometric mean steady state clearance (CLss) of 8.16 ml/h at Day 365; the decrease in CLss was not considered clinically relevant.
 The terminal half-life (t1/2), based on baseline CL, was approximately 18 days.
+There was no clinically meaningful difference between the PK of durvalumab as a single agent, in combination with chemotherapy, in combination with tremelimumab and platinum-based chemotherapy, in combination with tremelimumab and in combination with platinum-based chemotherapy followed by durvalumab in combination with olaparib.
 The primary elimination pathways of durvalumab are protein catabolism via reticuloendothelial system or target mediated disposition.

 Special populations

-Mild hepatic impairment (bilirubin ≤ ULN and AST > ULN or bilirubin >1.0 to 1.5 × ULN and any AST) had no clinically significant effect on the PK of durvalumab.
-The effect of moderate hepatic impairment (bilirubin >1.5 to 3 x ULN and any AST) or severe hepatic impairment (bilirubin >3.0 x ULN and any AST) on the pharmacokinetics of durvalumab is unknown; however, as IgG monoclonal antibodies are not primarily cleared via hepatic pathways, a change in hepatic function is not expected to influence durvalumab exposure.
+Mild hepatic impairment (bilirubin ≤ ULN and AST > ULN or bilirubin >1.0 to 1.5 x ULN and any AST) or moderate hepatic impairment (bilirubin >1.5 to 3 x ULN and any AST) had no clinically significant effect on the PK of durvalumab.
+The effect of severe hepatic impairment (bilirubin >3.0 x ULN and any AST) on the pharmacokinetics of durvalumab is unknown; however, as IgG monoclonal antibodies are not primarily cleared via hepatic pathways, a change in hepatic function is not expected to influence durvalumab exposure.

 Preclinical safety data